School Waste Reduction

-Pursuant to Chapter 476, Statutes of 2011 (Chesbro, AB 341), starting July 1, 2012, businesses and public entities, including schools and school districts that generate four cubic yards or more of waste per week and multifamily units of five or more will be required to recycle, if they are not already doing so.
-The purpose of this new law is to reduce greenhouse gas emissions by diverting commercial solid waste to recycling efforts and expand opportunities for additional recycling services and recycling manufacturing facilities in California.
+Starting July 1, 2012, businesses and public entities, including schools and school districts, that generate four cubic yards or more of waste per week and multifamily units of five or more are required to recycle, if they are not already doing so.
+The purpose of this law is to reduce greenhouse gas emissions by diverting commercial solid waste to recycling efforts and expand opportunities for additional recycling services and recycling manufacturing facilities in California.

 Who Must Comply

 Businesses and public entities, including schools and school districts, that generate four or more cubic yards of solid waste per week.
 Regardless of solid waste service level, all multifamily units of five or more must also comply.

 Schools and other public entities can take one or any combination of the following actions in order to reuse, recycle, compost or otherwise divert solid waste from disposal:

 - Subscribe to a hauler(s).

 Starting April 1, 2016, a commercial or public entity (such as a school or hospital) including multifamily residential dwellings (5 units or more), that generates a specific amount of organic waste, is required to divert its organic solid waste.
 Reducing the amount of organic materials sent to landfills and increasing the production of compost and mulch are part of the AB 32 (California Global Warming Solutions Act of 2006) Scoping Plan.Who Must Comply

 Businesses and public entities (such as schools or hospitals) that generate a specified amount of organic waste on and/or after April 2016.